Eurovision – Australia Decides: Background

 The entrants from 2015 until 2018 were internally selected.
 In September 2018, SBS announced that from 2019, it would organise a national contest to select the artist and the song that will compete at the 2019 Eurovision Song Contest and placed a call for entries.
 The show was to be called Eurovision – Australia Decides.

 Format

 SBS asks for submissions, then selects ten entries and their running order for the contest.
 The contest takes place over a weekend in February, with a jury preview show, a matinee preview show and a live final.
 The winner is determined via the combination of public televote (50%) and the votes of a professional jury panel (50%).

+Discontinuation

+In November 2022, six months after the 2022 Eurovision Song Contest, SBS announced that it would not be continuing Eurovision – Australia Decides, reverting back to internally selecting the Australian entries for Eurovision.